mortenlines/astro-blog/src/pages/posts/post-1.md

 ---
-title: 'My First Blog Post'
+title: 'Om tingenes tilstand'
+description: 'This is the first post of my new Astro blog.'
 pubDate: 2023-01-01
-description: 'This is the first post of my new Astro blog.'
-author: 'Astro Learner'
+author: 'Morten Lines'
 image:
     url: 'https://astro.build/assets/blog/astro-1-release-update/cover.jpeg'
     alt: 'The Astro logo with the word One.'
 tags: ["astro", "blogging", "learning in public"]
+layout: "../../layouts/PostLayout.astro"
 ---
-# My First Blog Post

-Published on: {{pubDate}}

 Welcome to my _new blog_ about learning Astro!
 Here, I will share my learning journey as I build a new website.

 ## What I've accomplished